alebarquin/Lowell-Quant-Club/personal_projects/inverse_fund_inefficiencies/README.md

-While experimenting with both overnight returns and the hedging algorithms, I noticed that long and inverse fund returns tend to diverge.
+While experimenting with both overnight returns and the hedging algorithms, I noticed that long and inverse funds fail to hedge one another even on a single day time range.
 Above is a script that demonstrates this, but make sure to add the necessary changes everywhere in the code if changing the list of assets.
 </br>
 </br>
 A few important observations/notes: